A PRQ Search Method for Probabilistic Objects: Our solution

 \subsection{The appearance probability}

 For uniform distribution PDF, the crucial task is to compute the areas of $u$ and $s$ (cf. Equation \ref{equation:area ratio uniform}).
 We show in Section \ref{sec:frameworkandanalysis} that computing these areas using a straightforward solution is overcomplicated.
 Now, we can easily compute them using the following method, which ascribes the pre-approximation and LBDS.
-Let $u_o$ be the outer ring of $u$, and $u_h^i$ be the $i^{th}$ hole in $u$.
-Let $s[i]$ be the $i^{th}$ subdivision of $s$, $s[i]_o$ be the outer ring of $s[i]$, and {$s[i]_h^k$} be the $k^{th}$ hole of {$s[i]$}.
-First, the area of a polygon $P$ can be obtained by the following formula \cite{website:areapolygon}.
+Let $u_o$ be the outer ring of $u$, and $u_h^i$ be the $i$th hole in $u$.
+Let $s[i]$ be the $i$th subdivision of $s$, $s[i]_o$ be the outer ring of $s[i]$, and {$s[i]_h^k$} be the $k$th hole of {$s[i]$}.
+First, given a polygon denoted by $P$, its area can be easily obtained based on the following equation \cite{website:areapolygon}.

 where {$\left|

 \right|$}$=(x_1\cdot y_2 -x_2\cdot y_1)$, and $(x_1,y_1)$ denote the coordinates of a vertex, other symbols have similar meanings.
 Furthermore, since we use the LBDS to represent $u$, and polygons are the basic elements of the LBDS, the area of $u$ can be obtained as follows.